AvanzaBank/astrix/doc/tutorial/part1.md

 #### Why two IOC-containers?
 A typical IOC container like spring is well suited to provide loose coupling between the application objects.
 A good practice when developing spring applications is to "program against interface's" wich means that the different application objects only know each other by interface.
 This works well for fairly large applications.

-However, a problem arise when building a system that consists of hundreds of microservices, typcialy developed by different teams/individual's.
-Sharing libraries and clients in such an organization can lead to difficulties in maintainance if care is not taken to clearly define what is part of the public-api, and what should constitute an internal implementation detail.
-In such a case its not only important that the different application objects know each other through an interface, but also that different applications don't know how the libraries and clients provided by other teams are assembled.
+However, a problem arise for large systems consisting of hundreds of microservices, typcialy developed by different teams/individual's.
+Sharing libraries and clients in such an organization can lead to difficulties in maintainance if care is not taken to clearly define what is part of the public-api, and what is an internal implementation detail.
+In large systems it's not only important that the different application objects know each other through an interface, but also that different applications don't know how the libraries and clients provided by other teams are assembled.

 Whereas a normal IOC-container inverses the responsibility for application assembly and lifecycle management, Astrix inverses the responsibility for api assembly.